-After a disaster, scam artists, identity thieves, and other criminals often attempt to take advantage of disaster survivors.
+After a disaster, scam artists, identity thieves and other criminals often attempt to take advantage of disaster survivors.
 We encourage survivors to watch for and report any suspicious activity.

-Contact the FEMA Fraud Investigations and Inspections Division
+Contact FEMA Investigations and Inspections Division

 400 C Street SW

 Washington D.C., 20472-3005